vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 # Html First Steps

 * Html is a language understood by all web browsers to present information on a webpage to the user
-* Creator or, so-called author of the webpage, formats the page using Html tags
+* Author of the webpage formats the page using Html tags
 * `<html>` tag represents a complete webpage also called 'Html Document'
-* The author also adds content e.g. `This is a paragraph.` between the Html tags:
+* * The author also adds content e.g. `This is a paragraph.` between the Html tags:

 ```
 <html>